archiethehead/3D-Protein/README.md

 > git clone https://github.com/archiethehead/3D-Protein

 ## Quick Start
-Start the program (opening the CLI), type the name of the file (case sensitive) you wish to view (DNA is onf of the provided example), follow it with .pdb.
+Start the program (opening the CLI), type the name of the file (case sensitive) you wish to view (DNA is one of the provided example), follow it with .pdb.

 W/A/S/D - Movement Controls